Better NTK Conditioning: A Free Lunch from (ReLU) Nonlinear Activation in Wide Neural Networks: Introduction

 \subsection{Related work}

-{\bf NTK and its spectrum} have been extensively studied \cite{lee2019wide,liu2020linearity, fan2020spectra, geifman2020similarity,chendeep}, since the discovery of constant NTK for infinitely wide neural networks \cite{jacot2018neural}.
-For example, the NTK spectrum of an infinitely wide neural network is shown to be similar to that of Laplace kernel \cite{geifman2020similarity,chendeep}, and can be computed \cite{fan2020spectra}.
-Recent optimization theories on wide neural networks find connections between the theoretical convergence rate of gradient descent and the NTK condition number \cite{du2018gradient,liu2022loss}.
+{ NTK and its spectrum} have been extensively studied \citep{lee2019wide,bietti2019inductive,liu2020linearity, fan2020spectra, geifman2020similarity,xiao2020disentangling,nguyen2021tight,belfer2021spectral,chendeep}, since the discovery of constant NTK for infinitely wide neural networks \citep{jacot2018neural}. \cite{velikanov2021explicit} shows that the NTK spectrum of an infinitely wide ReLU network asymptotically exhibits a power law.
+Its distribution is further shown to be similar to that of Laplace kernel \citep{geifman2020similarity,chendeep}, and can be computed \citep{fan2020spectra}. \citet{nguyen2021tight} analyzed the upper and lower bounds for the smallest NTK eigenvalue in $O()$ and $\Omega()$, respectively.
+With the assumption of spherically uniformly distributed data where the spectrum of (elementary-wise) power of the Gram matrix becomes simplified, \cite{murray2023characterizing}, utilizing Hermite polynomials and power series expansion of NTK, provides the order of the smallest eigenvalue of the NTK of two-layer ReLU network in the infinite width limit.
+Under the same data setting, \cite{ronen2019convergence} computed the NTK eigenvalues for the two-layer ReLU network.
+Relying on the values of off-diagonal entries of the NTK matrix in the infinite \emph{depth} limit, another work \cite{xiao2020disentangling} analyzed the \emph{asymptotic} dependence of the NTK condition number on the network depth $L$ for ReLU networks, which shows a decreasing trend as $L$ increases, consistent with our result.

-{\bf ReLU} has emerged to be the dominant choice of activation functions in neural networks used in practice, since \cite{nair2010rectified,krizhevsky2012imagenet}.
-Since then, ReLU activated neural networks have received wide research attention, ranging from optimization \cite{li2017convergence,du2018gradient,zou2020gradient}, expressivity \cite{hanin2017approximating,yarotsky2017error,wang2018exponential}, generalization \cite{zheng2019capacity,ji2019polylogarithmic,cao2020generalization}, etc. However, to the best of our knowledge, our work is the first to disclose the effect of ReLU on the NTK and its condition number, as well as on the convergence rate of gradient descent.
-In addition, we show the influence of network depth $L$ on these features of ReLU.
+In contrast to prior works, we are able to distill the effect of ReLU activation function via a sharp comparison between scenarios with and without ReLU, at any finite depth without data distribution assumption.
+Note that, without an assumption on data distribution, NTK spectral analysis becomes much harder and many data-distribution-dependent results may not hold any more.
+Moreover, at finite depth, off-diagonal entries of the NTK matrix has not converged and are typically quite different from its infinite depth limit, which makes analysis even harder.

-We are aware of a prior work \cite{arora2018optimization} which has results of similar flavor.
+We are aware of a prior work \citep{arora2018optimization} which has results of similar flavor.
 It shows that the depth of a linear neural network may help to accelerate optimization via an implicit pre-conditioning of gradient descent.
-We note that this prior work is in an orthogonal direction, as its analysis is based on the linear neural network, which is activation-free, while our work focus on the better-conditioning effect of ReLU activation function.
+We note that this prior work is in an orthogonal direction, as its analysis is based on the linear neural network, which is activation-free, while our work focus on the better-conditioning effect of activation functions.